 The Roborock S4 uses a time-tested system of LDS Navigation to find its way around your home’s floors.
 This isn’t the most technologically advanced system available, but it does create an exceedingly efficient cleaning path for the S4 to follow.

 The Roborock S5 also uses LDS Navigation to patrol the floor of your home, but it’s also accompanied by 13 different sets of sensors.
 These sensors are constantly scanning the S5’s surroundings to ensure it’s creating a perfect map of your home while also preventing the robot from bumping into any obstructions (pet bowls, furniture legs, etc.).

-Conclusion: Although the these three Roborocks use a similar LDS Navigation system, the number of sensors is what sets them apart.
-In general, more sensors mean better mapping and movement performance while also ensuring the robot doesn’t commit robo-suicide while on duty.
+Conclusion: Although these three Roborocks use a similar LDS Navigation system, the number of sensors sets them apart.
+More sensors mean better mapping and movement performance while ensuring the robot doesn’t commit Robo-suicide while on duty.

 Many modern robotic vacuum cleaners are no longer a one-trick pony.
 They don’t just sweep and vacuum dried pieces of debris from smooth floors and carpeting anymore, but they can also “mop” floors by wiping them clean with a damp pad found on the backend of the robot.